oist/optinist/docs/installation.md

 ## Create anaconda or virtualenv
 Prepare virtual environment, anaconda or virtualenv.
-You can install in local environment directly, but I recommend using virtual environment.
+You can install in local environment directly, but I recommend to use virtual environment.

 We introduce how to setup in anaconda environment.